subhh/libconnect/Documentation/KnownProblems/Index.rst

 The libconnect extension use the xml interface of regensburg.
 Some functions of the html website are not included in the xml interface.

-EZB: title history is to slow.
+EZB: title history is too slow.